Merus (NASDAQ:MRUS) Shares Gap Up to $23.58

-A number of analysts have recently issued reports on MRUS shares.
-SVB Leerink lifted their price objective on shares of Merus from $33.00 to $45.00 and gave the company an “outperform” rating in a research note on Friday, October 8th.
-Roth Capital lifted their price target on shares of Merus from $32.00 to $40.00 and gave the stock a “buy” rating in a research note on Thursday, October 7th.
-Citigroup lifted their price target on shares of Merus from $31.00 to $38.00 and gave the stock a “buy” rating in a research note on Monday, October 11th.
-Royal Bank of Canada lifted their price target on shares of Merus from $21.00 to $33.00 and gave the stock a “sector perform” rating in a research note on Wednesday, November 3rd.
-Finally, HC Wainwright lifted their price target on shares of Merus from $30.00 to $45.00 and gave the stock a “buy” rating in a research note on Friday, November 12th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $38.67.
+Several equities analysts recently weighed in on MRUS shares.
+Royal Bank of Canada lifted their target price on Merus from $21.00 to $33.00 and gave the company a “sector perform” rating in a research report on Wednesday, November 3rd.
+Citigroup boosted their price objective on Merus from $31.00 to $38.00 and gave the company a “buy” rating in a research report on Monday, October 11th.
+Roth Capital boosted their price objective on Merus from $32.00 to $40.00 and gave the company a “buy” rating in a research report on Thursday, October 7th.
+HC Wainwright boosted their price objective on Merus from $30.00 to $45.00 and gave the company a “buy” rating in a research report on Friday, November 12th.
+Finally, Zacks Investment Research upgraded Merus from a “hold” rating to a “buy” rating and set a $28.00 price objective on the stock in a research report on Wednesday.
+One investment analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of $37.14.

 About Merus (NASDAQ:MRUS)